RSVimal/GUI-Tests/README.md

 type() - Used to enter the text on the text input field

 cy.select() - Used to select the particular value on the drop down

+cy.title() - Used to validate the title of the page

+click('top') - Used to validate whether the button is accessible when user clicks the button at different location on the button